-Tis the season to be baking…and these are lovely, coconut chocolate cupcakes.
+Tis the season to be baking…and these are lovely, vegan coconut chocolate cupcakes.
 Moist and delicious and made without milk or eggs.
 For a simple decoration just sprinkle some dessicated coconut onto the butter cream to make snow!

 I’ve used coconut oil for these, but you can substitute melted non-dairy margarine if you want.
 Don’t use just plain oil – it doesn’t produce the same result (okay…you can if you’re stuck but really the melted margarine does make a difference).